-Kenya, from the very beginnings of Friedhats we wanted to share the coffees’ from this country.
+From the very beginnings of Friedhats we wanted to share the coffees’ from this country.
 With wild and punchy flavour notes like blackcurrant and blackberry, hibiscus and lime (we are not into the tomato flavours so much) they put a smile on our faces year after year.

 It’s not been so easy for coffee farmers there though.
 Avocado trees are replacing low yielding coffee plants to make better and easier money and cartels are taking cuts leaving producers stuck in poverty.

 We weren’t always so aware of this at Friedhats, but since 2019 we have decided to support Trabocca in their project with the smallholders of the Ndaroini washing station.
 You can read more about that here.
 And see the clip below!

 In the meantime, here is a list of almost every coffee from that great land that we have ever had!